googlearchive/ChromeWebLab/Sketchbots/hw/MindstormsTutorial/README.md

 1. Follow the instructions in the [Getting Started Guide, Basic Setup section](https://github.com/GoogleChrome/ChromeWebLab/tree/master/Sketchbots#getting-started-basic-setup) for the main Sketchbot Library and follow the procedures there.
 Once you can verify the system works without any LEGOs attached head back.
 2. If you haven't done so already, make sure that the basic LEGO Mindstorms NXT software is installed and running properly on your computer.
 Instructions are included in the Mindstorms NXT box and on [LEGO's web site](http://mindstorms.lego.com/en-us/support/buildinginstructions/8547/8547%20user%20guide%20english.aspx).
-3. Follow [these instructions](http://hempeldesigngroup.com/lego/pblua/tutorial/pbluainstall/) to install the pbLua firmware on the NXT brick.
+3. **Update: we are now using the pbLua 2.0 RC2 firmware.
+Download that [here](http://hempeldesigngroup.com/lego/files/2012/09/pblua-2.0.0-rc2.zip).** Follow [these instructions](http://hempeldesigngroup.com/lego/pblua/tutorial/pbluainstall/) to install the pbLua firmware on the NXT brick.
 4. Open the [ConfigParams.js](sw/robotcontrol/src/ConfigParams.js) file from the [robotcontrol/src](sw/robotcontrol/src/) folder.
 6. Locate the `DRAW_MACHINE_TYPE` setting.
 Make sure it is set as follows: ```DRAW_MACHINE_TYPE: "MindstormsNXT",```
 7. If you built your drawing machine according to the instructions referenced in step 1, above, then the robot geometry settings included in ConfigParams.js can be used as-is.
 If you modified the machine or want to understand these settings in more detail, please see the [DrawMachine Geometry Configuration section](#drawmachine-geometry-configuration).